 Don’t lose hope, though.
 Now is not the time to let thieves win, and resolving this leading problem in online shopping should be just another facet in the evolution of ecommerce.
 Explore some ways to minimize your store’s package theft rate and the effect it has on your bottom line.
 With simple steps like knowing which packages and goods are at the highest risk, and how to turn around the customer experience when packages do get stolen, porch pirates simply won’t thrive.

-What Packages are Thieves Stealing, Anyways?
+What Are Package Thieves Stealing, Anyway?

 However, not all packages are created equal.
 Some are more at risk of theft than others.
 Your packaging plays a part.
 For example, flashy packaging, like placing loads of logos on the box, can lead to higher theft rates.
 Brands should save the branding experience for the inside of the box to avoid stoop cruisers looking for hot and trending brands.